 Ode to Joy is a multi-media gala concert.
 It aims to combine the two elements of “youth” and “music” to promote the beauty of music to youngsters.
 Through a diversity of musical movements and new performances, it depicts the experience young people go through as they grow up, which, though with frequent ups and downs, composes a celebrated, once-in-a-lifetime young musical movement.

 We are delighted once again this year with the number of participants (over 750) in the Hong Kong Schools English Speech Festival.
-The students are taking part in the following competitions and the results this year were very encouraging.
+The students are taking part in different competitions and the results this year were very encouraging.
 We received a total number of 36 awards, 9 First Places, 13 Second Places and 14 Third Places.

 The S1 Admission Seminar was held on November 30, 2014.
 More than 700 parents and students attended the seminar.
 We were honoured to have Mr. Tien Puk Sun Michael, BBS JP as our guest of honour.

 During the seminar, our Principal, Mr. Lawrence Law, shared our school’s vision with our guests.
 The Chairperson of the PTA, Ms Regina Fung shared her views about our College and a group of S1 students talked about their school life and achievements.